tewarid/rhio-LIS2HH12/Readme.md

   * Without convert, this is very helpful if you want to set the high pass filter.
   *  You can read in g or mg unit.
 You can read each one with three differents functions.

-+ High pass filter (HPF): The function for set HPF
++ High pass filter (HPF): The function for set HPF.

 + Interruption generation (IG): This section is very important if you want to read the interruption from the pads.
 With this functions you enable the IG 1 or 2 on the interruptions pads that you need.